 This is the call to take in Stock Markets now

-In the month of Feb 2020, as the news of Corona-effect started spreading, the stock markets around the world started going down.
+In February 2020, as the news of Corona-effect started spreading, the stock markets around the world started going down.
 They reached their bottom in India on 23rd March, and the stock markets were 38 percent down from their Feb highs within about a month.
 While such a fast move down was very surprising, equally surprising was that they retraced almost 28 percent of it back within next Four months – something which has never ever happened in the past whenever stock markets melted down so much in this manner.

 And this was not all.
 A few more strange things happened along with it:-